OU-CS3560/s24-killer-sudoku/README.md

 - Nick Adkins   ([Email](na761422@ohio.edu), [Github](github.com/nickadkins47))
 - Kevin Belock  ([Email](kb848020@ohio.edu), [Github](github.com/Phoenix2317))

-## About this project
+## About

-Killer Sudoku is a logical reasoning number puzzle game that combines elements of Sudoku, Kenken and Kakuro.
 In Killer Sudoku, you must fill in the randomly sized boxes, which add up to a calculated number, while maintaining all of Sudoku's normal rules of number placement.
-Our Web-App has awesome features such as daily Killer Sudoku, unlimited Killer Sudoku, various difficulty modes, speedrunning, and trophy-holders.
+Our Web-App plans to have awesome features such as daily Killer Sudoku, unlimited Killer Sudoku, various difficulty modes, speedrunning, and trophy-holders.
 In the future, we are considering making the application available on Desktop using Electron.

 ## Platform

-Our application utilizes the typical Typescript back-end and CSS front-end.
+Our application utilizes the typical Typescript/Javascript back-end and CSS, React-Redux front-end.
 Additionally, we are hosting a [linode server](https://sudoku.drewmullett.net) for all students to try our Killer Sudoku.

-## Frameworks/Tools

-This application is built on Next.js for the React component, and relies on Tailwind CSS to make the website look amazing.

 ## How to build locally

-> Note: These commands are run in a UNIX based environment, Windows commands are not in this documentation.
+> Note: These commands are run in a UNIX based environment.
+Windows commands are not in this documentation.

 > Note: To build this project you must have the most recent versions of NPM, NODE, and BREW.
 - Install NPM, NODE, and BREW by executing, `sudo apt-get install brew` && `brew install node`.
 > Note: Installing NODE will also install NPM.
-NVM may also work.
+If you have NVM that may also work, just ensure that you have installed the correct versions listed below.
-- Check that these are installed with `node -v && npm -v`.
-They should be the latest releases.
+- Check that these dependencies are installed with `node -v && npm -v`.
+These should be the most recent releases.

-- Compile the project by simply executing `make` in a ZSH, BASH, or Ubuntu WSL terminal in the /s24-killer-sudoku directory **_OR_** build by `npm run build`, and start by `npm run start`, additionally you must open [localhost](https://localhost:3000) to see the results.
+- Compile the project by simply executing `make` in the main s24-killer-sudoku directory.
+This can also be accomplished by running `npm run build`, an then starting that build by `npm run start`, additionally you must open [localhost](https://localhost:3000) to see the results.

 #### If you run into issues, please see [Known Issues](#known-issues).

+## Frameworks/Tools

+This application is built on Next.js, and utilizes React for front-end components and general functionalit.
+The web-app also uses Tailwind CSS to make the website look amazing.

 ### Viewing on our Linode server